 His formal education includes an MS in Personal Financial Planning from Texas Tech University, a BS in Finance and Personal Financial Planning from Utah State University cum laude, and an AA degree in Business Administration from Snow College (cum laude).

 Prior to joining Amicus Larry worked as an intern for The Level Four Group, Dallas, TX.

-Daniel is a settlement planner and attorney located in Amicus’ Centerville, Utah office.
+Daniel is a settlement planner and attorney located in Amicus’ Farmington, Utah office.

 Daniel received his B.S. from Brigham Young University, where he graduated magna cum laude from the Marriott Business School of Management, with an emphasis in finance.